African print fashion illustration about Laura Volpintesta

 In 1992 I moved to Paris as a Parsons fashion student and though I was fascinated by the couture and Japanese Avant Garde presence and jeunes creatures de la mode of Paris…

-Nothing could hold a candle to the way I felt about the Africans and African fashion, music, food and culture.
+Nothing could hold a candle to the way I felt about the Africans and African fashion, music, food and culture I found there.

-That fashion, those beautiful sculptural hairstyles, headwraps, turbans, and custom-made dresses, those fabric stores piled ot the ceiling with patterns, prints and colors that literally dazzled my eyes.
+That fashion, those beautiful sculptural hairstyles, headwraps, turbans, and custom-made dresses, those fabric stores piled to the ceiling with folded piles of patterns, (that I couldn’t afford as a student)…prints and colors that literally dazzled my eyes.

 I was blown away.

-Groups of women walking together, each in a brilliant jumple of mixed patterns, they were even more beautiful when they walked TOGETHER.
+Groups of women walking together, each in a brilliant jumble of mixed patterns, they were even more beautiful when they walked TOGETHER.

 African fashion was literally so exotic and fascinating and beautiful, (and I was literally such a fashionista..) that I would follow a woman for a few extra blocks just so that I could observe and analyze how her dress was made or what the print motif was ….we did not have cameras then in our pockets!